sreejith-ps/online-todo-list/README.md

 	http://localhost:8085

-- As the application is built in spring boot, inbuilt tomcat container is attached hence no need to deploy it separately.
+- As the application is built in spring boot, tomcat container is embedded hence no need to deploy it separately but can run as standalone.
 It is possible to deploy in a seperate tomcat server as well but I haven't tested and verified it. war file is attached inside war folder

 #Functionalities Implemented